"I get commissions for purchases made through links in this post."

 As a growing skater, you should know what to do with your feet.
 Music can make the work easier.
 Rhythm distracts your mind from fear to let your skating motion become automatic.
 Your feet now are free to draw different pattern naturally.

 Here is our chant: “skate in happiness, not in misery.”
-You skate for your entertainment; it means nothing if you keep feeling scared of falling.
-Remember, you can’t refuse to drop, but you can limit it.
+You skate for your entertainment so enjoy yourself to the fullest.
+But remember, you can’t refuse to drop, but you can limit it.

 Obstacle is Nothing

 You’re probably familiar with approaching impediments on your ride with a bike or car, the same for skating.
-You need to train your eyes to focus on where you’re going.
+You should train your eyes to focus on where you’re going so that your vision improves and also your reaction to sudden things.
 You don’t want to bump into another skater while paying attention to something else out of your way.

 Tips While Rolling

 We never encourage you to roll on your first moment.
 If you can, you’ll learn faster.
-But to those who want to go slow and firm, try to walk first.
 Now recall the squat lesson and always keep your knees bent for stability, then start walking like a duck, one step to another.

 Always remember to stay low.
 The lower you are, the further you can push, the more power gets, and the more you can go.